Robust, Expressive, and Quantitative Linear Temporal Logics: Pick any Two for Free (full version): Conclusion

 Despite the success of $\ltl$, a plethora of extensions of $\ltl$ have been studied, all addressing individual and specific shortcomings of $\ltl$, e.g., its limited expressiveness, its lack of quantitative features, and its inability to express robustness.
 Commonly, extensions of $\ltl$ as described above are only studied in isolation---the logics are either more expressive, or quantitative, or robust.
 One notable exception is Parametric $\ldl$ ($\pldl$)~\cite{FaymonvilleZimmermann17}, which adds quantitative operators and increased expressiveness while maintaining the exponential compilation property and intuitive syntax and semantics.
 In practical settings, however, it does not suffice to address one shortcoming of $\ltl$ while ignoring the others.
 Instead, one needs a logic that combines multiple extensions while still maintaining the desirable properties of $\ltl$.
 The overall goal of this paper is, hence, to bridge this gap, thereby enabling expressive, quantitative, and robust verification and synthesis.

 It is a well-known fact that $\ltl$ is strictly weaker than Büchi automata, i.e., it does not harness the full expressive power of the algorithmic backends.
 Thus, increasing the expressiveness of $\ltl$ has generated much attention~\cite{LeuckerSanchez07,Vardi11,VardiWolper94,Wolper83} as it can be easily exploited: as long as the new logic also has the exponential compilation property, the same optimized backends as for $\ltl$ can be used.
 A prominent and recent example of such an extension that yields the full expressive power of Büchi automata is Linear Dynamic Logic ($\ldl$)~\cite{Vardi11}, which adds to $\ltl$ temporal operators guarded by regular expressions.
+In fact, the guarded operators can express all temporal operators of $\ltl$, i.e., we discard the temporal operators and only allow guarded operators.

 As an example, consider the specification \myquot{p holds at every even time point, but may or may not hold at odd time points}.
 It is well-known that this property is not expressible in $\ltl$, as $\ltl$, intuitively, is unable to count modulo a fixed number.
 However, the specification is easily expressible in $\ldl$ as $\bbox{r} p$, where $r$ is the regular expression~$(\ttrue \cdot \ttrue)^*$.
 The formula requires $p$ to be satisfied at every position~$j$ such that the prefix up to position~$j$ matches the regular expression~$r$ (which is equivalent to $j$ being even), i.e., $\ttrue$ is an atomic regular expression that matches every letter.
 In this work, we consider $\ldl$ instead of the alternatives cited above for its conceptual simplicity: $\ldl$ has a simple and variable-free syntax based on regular expressions as well as intuitive semantics (assuming some familiarity with regular expressions).

+Another serious shortcoming of $\ltl$ (and $\ldl$) is its inability to adequately express timing bounds.
+For example, consider the specification \myquot{every request~$q$ is eventually answered by a response~$p$}, which is expressed in $\ltl$ as $\Box (q \rightarrow \Diamond p)$.
+It is satisfied, even if the waiting time between requests~$q$ and responses~$p$ diverges to infinity, although such a behavior is typically undesired.
+Again, a long line of research has addressed this second shortcoming of $\ltl$~\cite{AlurEtessamiLaTorrePeled01,FaymonvilleZimmermann17,Koymans90,KupfermanPitermanVardi09,Zimmermann18}.
+The most basic one is $\prompt$~\cite{KupfermanPitermanVardi09}, which adds the prompt-eventually operator~$\Diamondprompt$ to $\ltl$.
+To retain decidability~\cite{AlurEtessamiLaTorrePeled01}, one has to give up negation and implication when adding the prompt-eventually operator.
+This is no restriction for $\ltl$, as every formula has an equivalent one in negation normal form.